-- engineers or directors for corporate criminal liability (e.g. negligence for death by faulty products). - 10.
-South Africa does not have a tiered form of negligence for such culpability but many countries such as the UK do, and require a higher form of negligence such as gross negligence in order to attach criminal liability. - 11.
-The court reiterates in Masangili that section 12(1)(a) of the Constitution prescribes the deprivation of someone's freedom when the deprivation is either arbitrary or without just cause. - 12.
+- 13. Negligence as mens rea for criminal liability in South Africa is reserved for matters where death occurs such as, for example, culpable homicide in cases of doctors, engineers or directors for corporate criminal liability (e.g. negligence for death by faulty products). - 14.
+South Africa does not have a tiered form of negligence for such culpability but many countries such as the UK do, and require a higher form of negligence such as gross negligence in order to attach criminal liability. - 15.
+The court reiterates in Masangili that section 12(1)(a) of the Constitution prescribes the deprivation of someone's freedom when the deprivation is either arbitrary or without just cause. - 16.
 Citing with approval S v Dodo [2001] ZACC 16; 2001 (3) SA 382 (CC); 2001 (5) BCLR 423 (CC) at para [37]: